 Once the application is installed, it can be started.
-On the first start it presents a green background with my logo on it and 2 buttons.
+On the first start it presents a small screen with some buttons.
 Press either on Setup, make a pinch gesture or push the settings button on the toolbar on right, if present, to get the settings dialog.
 Look at Setup Dialog on page 12 for detailed information.